How might we empower teachers to keep on learning?

 Kaye’s background is in politics and international relations but since graduating from Ateneo de Manila University with a degree in European Studies, she’s been a Social Studies teacher at Miriam College High School, an Editorial Assistant for Summit Media, and a consultant for Fundacion Santiago, doing research and developing narratives for community based heritage tourism efforts around Luzon.
 She is currently pursuing her Certificate in Professional Teaching at the University of the Philippines Open University.

 Lacey graduated with a BS in Psychology from Miriam College, but has been working in education for almost 10 years.
 She started as a Reading Clinician, then became a Filipino teacher at Multiple Intelligence International School.
-She’s also worked with the Disaster Risk Reduction Management Office of the Department of Education.
 She continued her journey by teaching in a public school under Teach for the Philippines.
 Before Habi, she was a Program Officer for Institutional Relations at Pathways to Higher Education.
-She is currently part of the Teach for the Philippines Ambassadorship Program and will be pursuing her MA in Teaching in the Early Grades at UP Diliman.
+She is currently part of the TFP Ambassadorship Program and is pursuing her MA in Teaching in the Early Grades at UP Diliman.

 Nikki has taught in both urban and rural settings, and in both a private and public school dedicated to serving the poorest Filipinos.
 She volunteered to teach and act as the guidance counselor in a rural private school in Bukidnon, and joined the pioneer cohort of Teach for the Philippines where she taught Grade 3 students for two years.
 She then worked at the Department of Education as the Executive Assistant to the Assistant Secretary for Curriculum and Instruction, coordinating the roll out of the Senior High School program.
 BS in Psychology, minor in Education, currently pursuing a Master’s Degree in Counseling Psychology at Ateneo de Manila University.